muellan/metacache/README.md

 ./metacache help build
 ```

+Note: In rare cases databases that were built on one platform might not work on other platforms due to bit-endianness and data type width differences.
+Especially mixing 32-bit and 64-bit compilers might be probelematic.

 #### Classification TL;DR
 Metacache has different modes, one of them is the 'query' mode.
 Once a database (e.g. the standard 'refseq'), is built you can classify reads.